 All training materials required to run the activity are supplied.

-Nearly all teams showed the need to go that bit further to ensure the customer gets what was asked for. - ('Chinese Tower')
+In 'Chinese Tower' nearly all teams showed the need to go that bit further to ensure the customer gets what was asked for.

 Peter Mistretta, Learning and Development Manager, Center Parcs

 We used 'Chinese Tower' as an opening exercise in a sales training workshop as an assessment and an icebreaker.
 It was an interesting exercise that gets delegates to start working together and allows the tutor to assess the delegates in 'action'.

 We have used 'Chinese Tower' on a number of occasions.
 It allows delegates to understand the importance of listening to the 'customer', fully understanding the brief and having all the information available at the start of the project.

 Lisa Gritton, Head of Talent & Development (UK), Nobia AB

 I co-facilitated the 'Chinese Tower' game recently; absolutely brilliant at understanding the importance of taking an accurate customer brief.